 You’re almost 65 and about to transition to senior health insurance.
 One of your options is Medicare Supplement Insurance, also known as Medigap.
-Here are a few things that you should know about Medigap policies before you sign up:
+Here are a few things that you should know about Medigap policies before you sign up.
+(For a full step-by-step rundown of what to do this year, see our Turning 65 Medicare enrollment checklist.)

 1) You Need Both Medicare Part A & B